The “Hospital at Home” Revolution: What Caregivers Need to Know in 2026

 The “Hospital at Home” revolution is a double-edged sword.
 It offers the comfort and faster healing of a familiar environment, but it places a heavy burden on family caregivers.

-As this model becomes the standard of care through 2030, the most successful recoveries will be those where caregivers feel empowered, informed, and supported.
+As this model becomes the standard of care by 2030, the most successful recoveries will be those in which caregivers feel empowered, informed, and supported.
 By setting up your “home hospital” with the right tools and maintaining your role as a fierce advocate, you can help your loved one heal in the place they love most, without losing yourself in the process.

 About the Author